Help Determine the Future of a New Public Park in Rockingham County

 Your input and ideas are important and will help determine the future recreational facilities and opportunities offered at this new park.
 Visit the park website at – www.belewspark.com to see more information about the park, the planning phases, site analysis maps, and photos of the property.
-You can also complete a survey on the website to give ideas of what you would like to see developed at the park.

 Duke Energy TRAILS at Rockingham Community College

 Duke Energy TRAILS at RCC is the first community college program of its kind in the United States.
 The program will benefit students who want to enter or are currently employed in the fields of outdoor recreation, outdoor education or therapeutic recreation.
 While trail-building skills are the core focus, many other hands-on skills will be taught and certifications offered.
 Coursework will be structured within a framework of learning through community service and service-inspired leadership.
 TRAILS will begin as a Continuing Education program.
 In its third year, RCC will apply to the State Board of Community Colleges to approve an associate’s degree program.
 Industry professionals and four-year colleges and universities have already expressed interest and excitement for TRAILS, which will fill an existing skills training gap in outdoor-related industries.